Virtual levels and virtual states of linear operators in Banach spaces. Applications to Schroedinger operators

-{\sc Acknowledgments.\ } We are most grateful to Gregory Berkolaiko, Kirill Cherednichenko, Bill Johnson, Alexander V. Kiselev, Mark Malamud, Alexander Nazarov, Yehuda Pinchover, Roman Romanov, Thomas Schlumprecht, Vladimir Sloushch, Tatiana Suslina, Cyril Tintarev, Boris Vainberg, and Dmitrii Yafaev for their attention and advice.
-We are also most grateful to Fritz Gesztesy for his encouragement of the project, for many important references, and for most valuable help with constructing resolvents for regularized Schr\"odinger operators in dimensions one and two.
+{\sc Acknowledgments.\ } We are most grateful to Gregory Berkolaiko, Kirill Cherednichenko, Audrey Fovelle, Uwe Franz, Bill Johnson, Alexander V. Kiselev, Gilles Lancien, Mark Malamud, Alexander Nazarov, Alexandre Nou, Yehuda Pinchover, Thomas Schlumprecht, Vladimir Sloushch, Tatiana Suslina, Cyril Tintarev, Boris Vainberg, and Dmitrii Yafaev for their attention and advice.
+We are indebted to Roman Romanov for mentioning to us Example~\ref{example-roman}.
+We are also most grateful to Fritz Gesztesy for his encouragement of the project, for many important references, and for advice with constructing resolvents for regularized Schr\"odinger operators in dimensions one and two.